h3xar0n/tf-prep/README.md

   * which attributes it exports
   * how changes to resources of that type are actually applied to remote APIs
 - Most of the available providers correspond to one cloud or on-premises infrastructure platform, and offer resource types that correspond to each of the features of that platform.
+> **Investigate**
-- Providers usually require some configuration of their own to specify endpoint URLs, regions, authentication settings, and so on.
+> - Providers usually require some configuration of their own to specify endpoint URLs, regions, authentication settings, and so on.
-- All resource types belonging to the same provider will share the same configuration, avoiding the need to repeat this common information across every resource declaration.
+> - All resource types belonging to the same provider will share the same configuration, avoiding the need to repeat this common information across every resource declaration.

 #### Provider Configuration
 - A provider configuration is created using a provider block: